From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Proofs for sec:parameter-dependent : A Parameter-Dependent Rate

 \begin{recall}[\cref{thm:random_convergence_rate}] Under a random ordering with replacement over $T$ jointly realizable tasks, the expected loss and forgetting of {Schemes~\ref{proc:regression_to_convergence},~\ref{scheme:kaczmarz}} after \( k \geq 3\) iterations are upper bounded as,

 where $\rankavg\triangleq\frac{1}{T}\sum_{m \in [T]} \rank(\X_m)$.
 (Recall that ${R\triangleq\max_{m \in [T]} \norm{\X_m}}$.) \end{recall}

-Here, we prove the main result, followed by the necessary auxiliary corollaries and lemmas in \cref{sec:app_aux_dim_dep}. \begin{proof} We analyze the randomized block Kaczmarz algorithm for solving the linear system \(\X \w = \y\), where the matrix and vector are partitioned into blocks as follows:
+Here, we prove the main result, followed by auxiliary corollaries and lemmas in \cref{sec:app_aux_dim_dep}. \paragraph{Proof Idea.} We rewrite the Kaczmarz update (\cref{scheme:kaczmarz}) in a recursive form of the differences, \ie $\w_t - \teacher = \mP_{\tau(t)}\prn{\w_{t-1} - \teacher}$, with a suitable projection matrix $\mP_{\tau(t)}$.
+We define the linear map $Q\sqprn{\A} = \frac{1}{T}\sum_{m=1}^{T} \mP_m \A \mP_m$ to capture the evolution of the difference's second moments, enabling sharp analysis of the expected loss in terms of $Q$.
+Using properties of $Q$, norm inequalities, and the spectral mapping theorem, we establish a fast $\bigO \prn{1/k}$ rate with explicit dependence on $T$, $d$, and $\rankavg$. \begin{proof} We analyze the randomized block Kaczmarz algorithm for solving the linear system \(\X \w = \y\), where the matrix and vector are partitioned into blocks as follows:

 By defining \(\vz_t = \w_t - \teacher\) and exploiting the recursive form of \cref{eq:proj_rec} from the proof of \cref{lem:in_to_all_sample}, we obtain \(\vz_t = \mP_{\tau(t)} \vz_{t-1}\).
 Note that $\vz_0 = \0_d-\teacher=-\teacher$.
 Now, define the linear map $Q : \reals^{d \times d}\to \reals^{d \times d}$ as